School is intense. Early mornings. Tests. Sports and practices can be a grind. The social pressures.

-But teaching teens the values that doing chores bring are worth it!
+But teaching teens the values that come with doing chores is worth it!

 STAT OF THE MONTH

-1. A University of Minnesota analysis of data collected over a 20-year period found that the best predictor of success in young adulthood, on measures related to education completion, career path, and personal relationships, was whether they had begun doing chores at an early age — as young as 3 or 4 years old.
+A University of Minnesota analysis of data collected over a 20-year period found that the best predictor of success in young adulthood, on measures related to education completion, career path and personal relationships, was whether they had begun doing chores at an early age—as young as 3 or 4 years old.

-2. Just 28 percent of parents said they regularly assign chores to their kids, even though 82 percent said they grew up doing chores themselves.
+But just 28 percent of parents said they regularly assign chores to their kids, even though 82 percent said they grew up doing chores themselves.
+See the article: